Hold Tight (Change song)

-"Hold Tight" is a 1981 single by Change from the LP entitled Miracles.
+"Hold Tight" produced by Mauro Malavasi who takes care of the arrangements. is a 1981 single by Change from the LP entitled Miracles.
 The single's vocals were sung by Diva Gray.
 Along with the songs "Paradise" and "Heaven of My Life", it became a number one single on the US dance chart for five weeks.
 It was also the second single released from "Miracles," as "Hold Tight" peaked at number 40 on Billboard's Soul Chart, and number 89 on the Billboard Hot 100.